Last year, when Apple rolled out iOS 13 latest software update for iPhones and iPads HomeKit Secure Video also went live.

 That starts at the $2.99 200GB tier, which will support just one camera.
 For more cameras you'll need the $9.99 2TB plan (the next one up) which supports up to five cameras.
 Both plans will let you store up to 10 days of footage.

 HomeKit Secure Video makes setting up your cameras and using them within Apple's ecosystem a doodle.

-For example, the Logitech Circle View and the Eve Cam doesn't have its own app.
+For example, the Logitech Circle View doesn't have its own app.
 There's no need to sign up, download or log into anything.
 You simply plug it in, open Apple's Home app, scan the HomeKit code and you're good to go.